Author | Curator | DJ | Artist | Educator

 Adrian Loving is a published contemporary art and music historian, educator, visual artist, and DJ.
 Throughout his 20+ year career in the arts, Loving has curated exhibitions, music festivals, and public programming at various museums, cultural institutions, and art fairs including the Smithsonian's National Museum of African Art (NMAFA), IDB International Development Bank, National Gallery of Art (Washington, DC) and the Andy Warhol Museum (Pittsburgh), Miami Art Week and CAN Art Fair Ibiza.

-Loving’s consistent participation in music festivals, art fairs, and conferences has further developed his unique perspective on contemporary pop culture and he is currently developing research on Black music culture in Spain, Italy, Brazil, and other countries in the African diaspora.
-In his most recent book project Fade to Grey, Loving explores the intersection of androgyny, art, and fashion with a focus on musicians from the 1980s including David Bowie, Grace Jones, and Prince.
-Loving was invited to speak at the Disco Conference at the University of Sussex, UK in 2018 and the Harvard / NYU Black Portraitures Conference in Johannesburg, South Africa in 2016.
+In his first book, Fade to Grey: Androgyny, Style and Art in 80s Dance Music Loving explores the intersection of androgyny, art, and fashion with a focus on musicians from the 1980s, including David Bowie, Grace Jones, and Prince.
+Loving was invited to speak at the Disco Conference at the University of Sussex, UK, in 2018 and the Harvard / NYU Black Portraitures Conference in Johannesburg, South Africa, in 2016.
 His continued research in club culture has resulted in a series of panel discussions called Shoot to Thrill: Picturing Identity In Underground Dance Music and Walk The Night: Nightclub Culture 1977-1990 at Miami Art Week 2023.
-Adrian has also appeared in the 2021 PBS documentary Making Black America, and the forthcoming 2024 PBS short feature Black History in 2 Minutes (or so).
+Adrian has also appeared in the 2021 PBS documentary Making Black America and the Emmy Award-winning 2024 PBS documentary A Chocolate Lens.

 Design For Diversity is an online publishing organization that offers educational materials to teachers, students, schools, and creative institutions.
 The goal is to provide thought-provoking content that mixes art, music, gender, and social justice themes — created by in-house writers or commissioned works by select artists.
 Fade To Grey: Androgyny, Style, & Art In 80s Dance Music is the first project produced by Design For Diversity.